 Premise Identification Number (PIN)

 All animal production or processing facilities in Minnesota are highly encouraged to register their site to obtain an official Premise Identification Number (PIN).
 The PIN is a location-based official identification number for each animal production site or animal product processing facility.
 This permanent number does not change, even if the premises is sold.
 In basic terms, the PIN is a unique number given to a livestock farm or processing plant that can be used as an identification number, especially when emergencies occur that affect our food supply chain.
-The Board of Animal Health has more information.
+Go to the Board of Animal Health website to register your premise and receive your PIN.

 Disaster Loans Available to Impacted Producers